-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 5.25 2/26/2020 Cecille Giacoma at the depths of the tunnel, which is over 100 feet below the surface?
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 5.25 2/26/2020 Cecille Giacoma How does the project team know about the soil composition at the depths of the tunnel, which is over 100 feet below the surface?
 The geotechnical team has collated data from soil borings conducted not only for the prior project but from other construction projects across the Delta, including design documents for roads, bridges and levee improvements.
 Based on this data, there is a reasonable understanding of the depth of the competent soils.
 While there is still some information that needs to be obtained, it appears that the tunnel would not be constructed in peat soils.
 Additional geotechnical information would be collected prior to the completion of design.
 If peat soils occurred at depths considered for the tunnel, the design would be modified to lower the tunnel to competent soils below the peat soils.
-Andrew Finney 3/11/2020 Responded 5.26 2/26/2020 Karen Mann the shafts will be built on islands that are lower than the surrounding levees?
-How will the shafts not fill with water if a surrounding levee fails?
-The Delta Conveyance project facilities, including tunnel shafts that are currently proposed to remain following construction, would be constructed at elevations greater than the 200-year flood event and projected sea level rise at Year 2100 with considerations for freeboard and wind fetch waves.
-Andrew Finney 3/11/2020 Responded 5.27 2/26/2020 Karen Mann be stable?
+Andrew Finney 3/11/2020 Responded 5.26 2/26/2020 Karen Mann the shafts will be built on islands that are lower than the The Delta Conveyance project facilities, including tunnel shafts that are currently proposed to remain following construction, would be constructed at elevations greater than the 200-year flood event and projected sea level rise at Year 2100 with considerations for freeboard and wind fetch waves.
+Andrew Finney 3/11/2020 Responded 5.27 2/26/2020 Karen Mann If heavy concrete is put on top of these soils, how will the sites be stable?
 As currently proposed, the shaft would be constructed with a diaphragm wall or concrete shell that would extend to the bottom of tunnel where there are structurally competent soils; and therefore, the tunnel shaft would not be expected to settle.
 The soil on top of the ground at the shaft locations would be treated with ground improvement methods, as necessary to stabilize the site for equipment and the shaft pads.
-Andrew Finney 3/11/2020 Responded 5.28 2/26/2020 Karen Mann away at the levees?
+Andrew Finney 3/11/2020 Responded 5.28 2/26/2020 Karen Mann Does the project include plans to eliminate critters that eat away at the levees?
 Vector control is an ongoing issue for level maintenance.
 The Delta Conveyance project would not affect the continued levee maintenance activities of the existing reclamation districts and levee agencies, including vector control.
 Andrew Finney 3/11/2020 Responded